design - Land Rover section

 Heater switch:

-The two speed switch used in the Kodiak heater is an American made part and should provide many years of service IF you keep the switch contacts clean.
+The two speed switch used in the Kodiak MK III heater is an American made part and should provide many years of service IF you keep the switch contacts clean.
 The switch was manufactured by the Cole Hersee company of Boston Mass.

 The two speed switch used in the Kodiak MK III heater has it's own 20 AMP BUS fuse mounted on the switch body.
 There are two wires going to the switch connected with bullet connectors.
 One wire carries 12 volts to the switch.
 The other goes to the blower motor.